So, you want to become a teacher? It’s time to figure out exactly what kind of teacher you want to be before you take the next steps.

 There’s not a standardised route for becoming a diploma or apprenticeship teacher, but many opt to take the level 5 diploma in education and training for post-16 studies.
 They take 1-2 years and require 100 hours of teaching experience.
 However, if you don’t have any hours of teaching experience yet, you can opt for the level 3 award.

 What subject should I teach?

 First of all, what are you most passionate about?
-Are you good at explaining your passion to others and do you like it enough to dedicate most of your time to it?
+Are you good at explaining your passion to others, and do you like it enough to dedicate most of your time to it?
 How in-demand is your subject?
 If it’s lower in demand you might need to stand out more.
-The average teacher salary in school in England is £25,714 to £41,604.

 Teaching doesn’t just start and end in the classroom.
 You can be a teacher of any subject imaginable.
 Maybe you know you want to teach but you have a huge passion for art, music or dance.
 In these cases, there’s no need to work in a school if that’s not what you desire.
 You can run private lessons, open your own studio or start your own business – the possibilities are endless.

 Obviously, you need to be an expert in your field or be offering something different to what’s already out there to be successful.
-Whether you need formal training is dependent on your field – ballet teachers need proper ballet training, but you can be a music teacher having been self-taught.
+Whether you need formal training is dependent on your field – ballet teachers need proper ballet training, but you can be a music teacher even if you’re self-taught.
 Salaries are potentially much more flexible, especially if you’re self-employed.

 Should I teach abroad?

 The allure of teaching in a foreign country is definitely something that could impact your career choices.
-You may want to teach abroad as part of a gap year before or after studying for a degree, or perhaps this is something you’d like to do for many years.
-Some questions to ask yourself first might be:
+You may want to teach abroad as part of a gap year before or after studying for a degree, or perhaps you can see yourself teaching abroad long-term.
+Some questions to ask yourself first might include:

 - Do you want to incorporate travel and teaching?